Hardware at Cloudflare (Ep3)

 Some of your co-locations don't like that because it interferes with their calling.

-See, we have a limit of calling as well as not just power in the data centers.
+Actually, we have a limit of calling as well.

-The majority will go Vertical and then we'll add a horizontal as a second primary PDU to go to make us more denser.
+It's not just power in the data centers.
+The majority will go vertical and then we'll add a horizontal as a second primary PDU to go to make us more denser.

 But the problem with the horizontal PDUs is the size of them.
+You know, we try to stick with a 2U model.

 So when we deploy 2 it's a 4U, it's taking up the rack space.
-The problem that it restricts us by the amount of ports of that PDU.

-I believe it's a 24 ports, the current standard ones we deploy and the vertical ones we have 30 as a minimum.
+And the vertical ones we have 30 as a minimum.

-What are some of the limitations that we've encountered over the last year, you would say.
+What are some of the limitations that we've encountered over the last year, you would say?

-The break is the biggest one.
+Oh, the break is the biggest one.
 There's still 20 amp breakers.

-So if you got a 32 amp PDU three phase that's 12 amps per phase that you can't use.
+So if you got a 32 amp PDU, three phase, that's 12 amps per phase that you can't use.

 Just because of the model, how they do it and the engineering behind that PDU.

 So certain PDUs is the plug is rated to 32 amps three phase.

-So it's 96 amps.
-But we can't actually use that.
-So we have to be very careful when we pick PDUs and the models and the specification and where we're sending it and The amount of load that we're going to put on it to make sure that we don't trip out on a breaker.
+So it's 96 amps, but we can't actually use that.

+So we have to be very careful when we pick PDUs and the models and the specification and where we're sending it and the amount of load that we're going to put on it to make sure that we don't trip out on a breaker.

 And that's the last thing we want to do is have an outage because of a simple item on a PDU.